 Off-axis light color tint.
 This tints the emission in the falloff region starting from the off-angle direction of the light towards the center.
 By default, the tint color is black (none).
 In addition to tinting, values greater than white will also increase the intensity of the falloff region.
-Below the Emission Focus is set to 10.0 and the following colors are used: White, Red, and Blue.
 Notice when using White the emission focus nearly appears to be off.